dirkschumacher/losep/README.md

 # throws an error if the data is seperable
 # uses any compatible loaded solver
 tryCatch(assert_no_separation(model), error = print)
-#> <simpleError: Separation detected in your model in the following variables:
+#> <simpleError: Separation detected in your model among following variables:
 #> x3>

 # or solve it using GLPK with the option presolve
 try(assert_no_separation(model, solver = "glpk", presolve = TRUE))
+#> Error : Separation detected in your model among following variables:
+#> x3
 ```

 ## What is the overhead?